 The geosynthetic behavior observed in the laboratory from unconfined tests has to be correlated with the performance in field applications, which have different loading and boundary conditions.
-In general, it has been difficult to replicate field conditions using the aforementioned unconfined tests.
-Consequently, unconfined tests should only be considered as index parameters rather than actual design properties for geosynthetic-reinforced flexible pavements.

 4.2.2 Confined tests

 Geosynthetics used for base reinforcement are under the confinement of soil and subjected to dynamic loading (traffic).
 These conditions cannot be simulated by monotonic unconfined tests.
 Geosyntheticsoil confinement depends not only on the macrostructure and properties of geosynthetics but also on the properties of soil and, most importantly, on the interaction between geosynthetics and soil particles (Han et al. 2008).
 The interaction between soil and geosynthetics under confinement, specifically the confined stress-strain properties of the geosynthetics, has been focus of previous research.
 A Federal Highway Administration (FHWA) sponsored study focusing on existing confined tensile tests for geosynthetics concluded that the unconfined response of geosynthetics is overly conservative and that confinement significantly improves their mechanical response (Elias et al. 1998).
 Recently, a number of confined tests have been proposed, out of which six tests have focused on characterizing the behavior of geosynthetics used to reinforce flexible pavements.
 These tests include the cyclic plate load test, cyclic triaxial test, cyclic pullout test, bending stiffness test, modified pavement analyzer test, and the pullout stiffness test.